 1. Relax Seniority Rules

 Rather than always giving top priority to senior workers, unions could develop formulas that make seniority just one of the factors in decisions about pay, benefits, hiring, and firing.
-For instance, in the case of teachers, priority could be based on a combination of seniority and student performance.
-That would help the best teachers rise to the top while still protecting those who have served the longest.
+For instance, priority could be based on a combination of seniority and work performance.
+That would help the best workers rise to the top while still protecting the longest-serving ones.

 Changing the rules would also make it easier to fire workers who are truly incompetent.
-In 2009, the Los Angeles Times explained that it was virtually impossible to fire a public school teacher in California, even one who mocked a suicidal eighth-grader in front of the class.
-Similarly, The Atlantic wrote in 2012 about how union rules protected a police officer who had blasted pepper spray into a crowd of peaceful student protestors.
+For instance, The Atlantic wrote in 2012 about how union rules protected a campus police officer who had blasted pepper spray into a crowd of peaceful student protestors.